assemblergeek/assemblergeek/README.md

 - 🌀 A real fan of Hello Kitty and My Little Pony.

-- 🪩 At the moment I am working on a project.
+- 🪩 At the moment I am working on a little project ( secret, u know? xd )

 - 🦋 I started programming when I was 10 years old.
 My first program was a simple script written in Python.